houdass/angular/README.md

 - Or, `<p *ngFor="let item of items; index as i">{{i}} - {{item.name}}</p>`

 # Encapsulation
-- **encapsulation: ViewEncapsulation.Emulated** => Emulate Native scoping of styles by adding an attribute containing surrogate id to the Host Element and pre-processing the style rules provided via styles or styleUrls, and adding the new Host Element attribute to all selectors, This is the default option.
+- **encapsulation: ViewEncapsulation.Emulated** => Emulate native scoping of styles by adding an attribute containing surrogate id to the host element and pre-processing the style rules provided via styles or styleUrls, and adding the new host element attribute to all selectors, this is the default option.
 - **encapsulation: ViewEncapsulation.Native** => Use the native encapsulation mechanism of the renderer.
 - **encapsulation: ViewEncapsulation.None** => Don't provide any template or style encapsulation.